 What to do when your child lies to you.

-As parents we often blame ourselves when a child lies to us.
+As parents, we often blame ourselves when a child lies to us.
 If only we had taught them better, set a better example.
 One thing you need to remember is that all kids go through this and it does not mean you did anything wrong.
-It does mean how you react next will effect the future.
+It does mean how you react next will affect the future.

-As parents we must build up our children help them learn and grow without breaking them down. when your child lies to you remain calm.
-Discus with your child why honestly and truthfulness is vital to keeping communication open.
-If you can not trust your child to be honest with you it becomes impossible to allow them the freedom they want.
+Discuss with your child why honesty and truthfulness are vital to keeping communication open.
+If you can not trust your child, to be honest with you it becomes impossible to allow them the freedom they want.